MassStarvation01/MassStarvation01/README.md

 Task1.md
 # Midterm Lab Task 1
-This task is. . . .
+This task is for...
-# STEP 1.
-Data Cleaning Process
+# STEP for Data Cleaning Process
 - Step One: Select the column or table, then go to Data → Remove Duplicates to clean duplicates.
 Use Filter to find empty cells and remove or fill missing data appropriately.
 - Step Two: Format all dates, numbers, and text to be consistent.
 Use TRIM() to remove extra spaces and PROPER() to standardize capitalization.